-Septic systems should not be treated as normal city sewer.
+- Septic systems should not be treated as normal city sewer.
 Water conservation and proper maintenance are important to prolong the life of your system.

-- Since it is not practical for the average homeowner to inspect the septic tank to determine the need for cleaning, a regular cleaning schedule of cleaning the tank in three to five year intervals should be established.
+- Since it is not practical for the average homeowner to inspect the septic tank to determine the need for cleaning, we recommend establishing a three to five year cleaning schedule .
 An aerobic system should be pumped 1-2 years.
 This schedule can be adjusted depending on the size and number of septic tanks and household occupancy.
 Contact us and we will set a calendared reminder!

 - Do not build a driveway, sidewalk, storage building, pool, deck, or any other structures over the tanks or disposal field.
 Code requires minimum 5-foot setback.
 Do keep your system accessible for inspections and pumping, while at the same time protect if from unauthorized entrance.
 Make sure that your service contractor has access.

-Call a service professional whenever you experience problems with your system, such as sewage back up, activated alarms, or surfacing effluent.
+- Call Rainbow Septic whenever you experience problems with your system, such as sewage back up, activated alarms, or surfacing effluent.
 Don't attempt to clean or perform maintenance.
 Don't make or allow unauthorized repairs or changes to your system unless first obtaining the proper permits from your governing authority.

 Aerobic Septic Systems

 - It is very important to understand how an aerobic septic system works.
 Failure to properly use and maintain the system can create a HEALTH HAZARD and cause system failure.